As a student, how can I get involved with sustainability efforts on campus?

 However, the most important element in the process is the patience, persistence, and dedication of the Coliseum operations management “green team.”
 Their commitment to on-site, hands-on management is critical for such a complex and labor-intensive operation.

-Q: Can USC install solar power equipment without a PPA from LADWP?
+Can USC install solar power equipment without a Power Purchase Agreement (PPA) from LADWP?

 Hypothetically, yes.
 However, the university has chosen not to do so for the following reasons:

 - Without the ability to take advantage of the federal tax credit written into a typical PPA, installations could be 30% more expensive.

 - This region of Los Angeles is zoned for density, meaning that our buildings are tall and narrow, leaving just enough roof space for each building’s infrastructure (e.g., vents, HVAC units, cell towers, etc.).
 Beyond determining if there is enough space for a solar system, factors such as roof age and type can dramatically increase installation costs.

 - If, hypothetically, we could install solar power equipment on the entire roof of any of our tall and narrow buildings, it would only provide roughly 10% of that building’s total energy needs.

 - By accepting a utility incentive for the solar system, all Renewable Energy Credits (RECs) go to LADWP which in turn may count 100% of the renewable energy and associated renewable attributes generated by the PV system.

 - Depending on the age of a building, a new solar power installation can “un-grandfather” old building code requirements, thus requiring numerous, unrelated building system upgrades (e.g., fire, ADA, etc.).

 - Depending on the age of a building, a building’s infrastructure (e.g., electrical) may not be able to support a solar installation, thus requiring an upgrade, which may also trigger other code-required upgrades.